0x1f415/userContent.css/README.md

 # userContent.css

-grunt build process to retrieve, update, combine, and minify userstyles into one file. currently does not support theme options.
+grunt build process to retrieve, update, combine, and minify userstyles into one file. currently does not support theme options for userstyles.org themes.

 ## usage